-The Mais Vida (More Life) programme, created in partnership with the Fundação Champalimaud and the Portuguese Red Cross, provides complementary support to employees and members of their families suffering from cancer.
+The "Mais Vida" (More Life) programme, created in partnership with the Fundação Champalimaud and the Portuguese Red Cross, provides complementary support to employees and members of their families suffering from cancer.
 Through this programme, employees, spouses and children benefit from the services of a second medical opinion at an international benchmark institution, from psychological support for the entire family unit, from transport for consultation and/or treatment and also from home support.

-The Famílias Especiais (Special Families) programme was launched aiming at families with children and young people with neurological diseases, providing answers and effective support that is complementary to that offered by the National Health System.
+The "Famílias Especiais" (Special Families) programme, which is aimed at families with children and young people with neurological diseases, was launched providing answers and effective support that is complementary to that offered by the National Health System.
 It includes three main aspects: complementary therapies (Hydrotherapy and Riding Therapy), therapies at home (Physiotherapy, Speech Therapy and Occupational Therapy) and rest for the carer at home.
 This investment aims to contribute towards increasing the quality of life of employees and their children with special needs, as well as fostering their dignity and well-being.